ckeditor/ckeditor5-dev/packages/jsdoc-plugins/README.md

 ### Unsupported short references

-For now there're still few unsupported tags, which require full references.
+For now there're still few unsupported tags, which require full references:

 * `@param`
 * `@typedef`

 ### Missing validation

 There're also tags which are not validated for now:

 * `@mixes`
 * `@augments` / `@extends`

-## Inheritance of static members
+## Inheritance of class members

 ### Overview